 A reverse mortgage can be a great way for a homeowners to take advantage of accumulated home equity to cancel their mortgage payments, create a monthly income stream, provide funds for home improvement and other needs, or a combination of all three.

 A reverse mortgage is different than a traditional mortgage.

-With a traditional mortgage you make monthly mortgage payments, but with a reverse mortgage the lenders pays you money through monthly installments or a one-time lump sum payment.
-The money that you receive is dependent on your age and the value of your home.
+With a traditional mortgage you make monthly mortgage payments, but with a reverse mortgage any funds you owe, through receipt of monthly payments or of periodic lump sum payments, accumulate over time and are then repaid when you sell your home.

-If you own your home and are over 62 years of age you are eligible for a reverse mortgage.
-The home you are thinking of taking the reverse mortgage out on must generally be your primary residence.
-There are some conditions to what type of home may qualify.
+If you own your home and are at least 62 years of age you are eligible for a reverse mortgage.
+There are some limitations on eligible properties:

 FHA-insured reverse mortgages are highly regulated financial products: